A Thousand Suns: Writing and recording

-Bennington continued composing for the album while touring with Dead by Sunrise in support of their 2009 studio album Out of Ashes.
+Chester Bennington continued composing for the album while touring with Dead by Sunrise in support of their 2009 studio album Out of Ashes.
 He said Linkin Park was still making a concept record, stating in another interview with MTV, "we might need to just make a record and still try to do a concept but figure out a way to do it without actually waiting another five or six years to put out a record, to try to pull off all the grandiose insanity we were thinking of doing.
 And we're doing that."
 Bassist Dave "Phoenix" Farrell predicted the band's fans would be divided about A Thousand Suns, saying, "We've known [the album is] going to be different, and if fans were expecting Hybrid Theory or Meteora, they're going to be surprised.
 It's going to take people some time to figure it out and know what to do with it."

 When asked about the new project, drummer Rob Bourdon said, "We tend to be perfectionists and it's sort of how we work.
 We like being in the studio and when we get in there we write a ton of material."
 Bourdon said the album was a challenge to complete; he said, "We've been making music for a long time so one of the challenges was to evolve and make something to keep us interested and also have a lot of fun in the process.
 We've been used to making a certain type of music and using sounds to accomplish that.
 So to break out of that and push ourselves to grow is definitely challenging."
 Shinoda later said the album was not a concept record, saying, "People asked us if it's a concept record, and in the middle of the process, we were contemplating whether or not that was what we wanted to do," although he said that eventually, A Thousand Suns at its completion has no narrative and is "more abstract" than many concept albums.